sr606/sr606/README.md

 ### Hi, I'm Shraddha Chavan! 👋

 - 🔭 I’m currently working at Boltiot as sales and marketing Intern.
-- 🌱 I’m currently learning cloud computing
+- 🌱 I’m currently learning Iot and Programming
 - 🤔 I’m looking for help with my fnal year project
 - 📫 How to reach me:
 - 😄 Pronouns: She